Bring A Computer Ask A Question

 This event is often noisy and very busy.
 It's a room full of people working on computers.
 We won't be "teaching" in the usual sense, so please come prepared to ask a question, solve a problem, or learn how to do something specific.

-BACAAQ sessions are held weekly on Wednesdays from 1 to 4 PM, major holidays excluded.
+BACAAQ sessions are currently held the third Saturday of every month.
+Our next meeting is July 18th from 1:00-4:00 PM.
 There is no charge for the service; some parts are available for purchase if you need any.
 Space is limited, so call our Computer Thrift Store, 215-564-6686, to tell us you're coming.
 Reservations are accepted up to 24 hours before the start of the event.

 |RULES: The BACAAQ program has a set of rules that everybody should be aware of.|